 We depend on our experienced management team, and the loss of one or more key executives could have a negative impact on our business.
-Effective August 31, 2021, Ms. Jurich transitioned from her role as our Chief Executive Officer to the role of Co-Executive Chair and Mary Powell became our new Chief Executive Officer.
+Effective August 31, 2021, Lynn Jurich transitioned from her role as our Chief Executive Officer to the role of Co-Executive Chair and Mary Powell became our new Chief Executive Officer.
 Our future success depends in part on successfully transitioning Ms. Powell into her new role.
+In addition, Danny Abajian succeeded Tom vonReichbauer as our Chief Financial Officer as of May 30, 2022.
 With any change in leadership, there is a risk to organizational effectiveness and employee retention as well as the potential for disruption to our business.
 None of our key executives or our key employees are bound by employment agreements for any specific term, and we may be unable to replace key members of our management team and key employees in the event we lose their services.
 Integrating new employees into our management team could prove disruptive to our operations, require substantial resources and management attention and ultimately prove unsuccessful.
 An inability to attract and retain sufficient managerial personnel who have critical industry experience and relationships could limit or delay our strategic efforts, which could have a material adverse effect on our business, financial condition, and results of operations.